 Remember how excited you were the first time you walked into the gym?
 Or when you stepped on the scale and lost that first pound?
 Or when you ran that first mile without stopping?
-It’s time to get that feeling back and here are eight ways to regain and keep your motivation when it starts to wander like a toddler in a toy shop:
+It’s time to get that feeling back and here are six ways to regain and keep your motivation when it starts to wander like a toddler in a toy shop:

 - Take a break: Sometimes your lack of motivation is your body’s way of telling you to back off and recover from overtraining or stress.
 Take a few days off to rest and regroup.
 But set a time limit… taking a break can lead to quitting if you aren’t careful!

 - Remind yourself why you started: While you’re on your temporary break, think back to why you decided to exercise, diet and live a healthy lifestyle.
 More energy?
 Live longer?
 Look better?
 What motivated you then, should still motivate you now.